gorenje/millieons.org/w/cuckoo.md

 **On Birth, On Death.**

 The Church of Uckoo teaches that birth and death are random, unpredictable events, forced upon us by others.
-Our parents decide when we shall be born, our parents decide how we shall be named, our parents decide our biological gender, our parents decide which epoch we are born into.
+Our parents decide when we shall be born, our parents decide how we shall be named, our parents decide our biological gender, our parents decide which epoch we were born into.
 Others have chosen for us, as we choose for our children.

 We are not free to ordain when we will be born nor are we free to ordain when we will die.

 Unless we embrace this dissonance, our underlying doubt why we came to be and our uneasiness with when it all will end causes tension within us.
-How can I be as suddenly as I completely cannot be?
-How can I be completely here if in the next moment I might no longer be?
+How can I *be* as suddenly as I completely cannot *be*?
+How can I be *completely* here if in the next moment I might no longer *be*?

-It is this dissonance between birth and death that is the dawn of our deepest fears.
+It is this dissonance between birth and death that is the ever-burning flame of our deepest fears.
 Our desires for happiness and our constant search for reason in an unreasoning universe are attempts to paint over this fear.

 The Church of Uckoo teaches: *embrace the dissonance before it embraces you*.
 Use the dissonance to be accepting of others in their confusion and indecision.
 Believe in the ambivalence of dissonance.

-It is there but it means no harm, the harm caused by indecision is self-inflicted.
+Dissonance is there but it means no harm, the harm caused by indecision is self-inflicted.

 The Church of Uckoo teaches that within the embrace of dissonance lies the basis for broader knowledge and wisdom, the acceptance of meaningless becomes fulfilling.
 Counterintuitively embracing the dissonance makes existence predictable, predictively fortuitous.